-The Foundation for Delaware County, a 501 (c)(3) organization, offers a number of giving options listed below.
+The Foundation for Delaware County, a 501 (c)(3) organization, offers a number of opportunities to direct your charitable giving to our local community.
 For additional information, learn more about ways to give or download our giving FAQ.

 Your donation to the Delco Forward Fund is an investment in our community, enabling The Foundation for Delaware County to serve as a leader in addressing pressing community issues.
-Donations may be made online or via check.
+You can give online or mail a check.
 Checks may be addressed to The Foundation for Delaware County, 200 East State Street, Suite 304, Media, PA 19063 (indicate on the note section if donation is for a specific fund).

 The Foundation for Delaware County has established the Delaware County Public Health Fund to support the development of our county’s new Public Health Department.
 Funds raised will be used to support efforts such as educating the county’s residents about what a public health department means for our community, for pilot programs designed to create the highest quality public health department, and other costs not covered by tax dollars.